 After the effectiveness of the registration statement of which this Prospectus is a part, the holders of approximately 1,618,286 shares of Common Stock (the "Registrable Shares") will have certain rights with respect to registration under the Act pursuant to the Company's Amended and Restated Registration Rights Agreement dated as of April 16, 1992, as amended (the "1992 Registration Agreement").
-Under the terms of the 1992 Registration Agreement, subject to certain exceptions, including the right of the Company to defer a demand registration for a period of 120 days, the holders of at least 35% of the Registrable Shares may require on two occasions that the Company use its best efforts to register for public resale all Registrable Shares requested to be registered.
+Under the terms of the 1992 Registration Agreement, subject to certain exceptions, including the right of the Company to defer a demand registration for a period of 120 days, the holders of at least 35% of the Registrable Shares may require on two occasions that the Company use its best efforts to register for public resale all Registrable Shares requested to be registered so long as at least 15% of the Registrable Shares are requested to be registered.
 Subject to certain limitations in the 1992 Registration Agreement, the holders of at least 35% of the outstanding Registrable Shares may require, on a unlimited number of occasions, that the Company use its best efforts to register on Form S-3 for public resale all Registrable Shares requested to registered as long as the aggregate offering price to the public exceeds \$500,000.
 In addition, in the event the Company elects to register any of its Common Stock under the Act, either for its own account or for the account of any other shareholders, the Company is, subject to certain marketing and other limitations, required to include in such registration the Registrable Shares of holders requesting registration.
-The Company is required to bear all registration expenses, other than underwriting discounts and selling commissions, incurred in connection with the registration of Registrable Shares in one demand registration, one Form S-3 registration and all Company registrations.
+The Company is required to bear all registration expenses, other than underwriting discounts and selling commissions, incurred in connection with the registration of Registrable Shares discounts and selling in one demand registration, one Form S-3 registration and all Company registrations.
 All underwriting discounts and selling commissions are to be borne by the holders of the securities being registered.
-Subject to certain limitations, registration rights may be transferred to an assignee or transferee of Registrable Shares.
-The 1992 Registration Agreement may be amended only with the written consent of the Company and the holders of two-thirds of the then outstanding Registrable Shares.
+Subject to certain limitations, registration rights may be transferred to an assignee or transferee outstanding Registrable Shares.